dhsvendsen/MLOps-Project-Detox/README.md

 As we are working with text data in the form of user generated comments, we have choosen to use the [Transformers](https://github.com/huggingface/transformers) framework for our project.
 This is in large part to due to the state of the art pre-trained languague models contained in the framework.

 ### How to you intend to include the framework into your project
+We will use the transformers framework by utilizing the available pre-trained language models.
+Using the framework we will encode the data into a representation that can be passed to a classifyer.

 ### What data are you going to run on (initially, may change)
 We will be using a dataset from the Kaggle competetion [Toxic Comment Classification Challenge](https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data).
+The dataset consists of user generated comments from Wikipedia.

+The train dataset contains a comment and a corresponding label (based on human rater annotations), which is in a binary format.

+The Test dataset is split into a comments and labels file.

+The toxic classification groups are as follows:

 * `toxic`
 * `severe_toxic`
 * `obscene`